build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

    Copy-Item "C:\Program Files\Amazon\WSP\wsp.adml" \\$DomainName\SYSVOL\$DomainName\Policies\PolicyDefinitions\en-US
    ```

-5. Enable smart card direction via Group Policy on WorkSpaces:
+5. Enable smart card redirection via Group Policy on WorkSpaces:
     * Connect to your MGMT instance or a domain controller with an AD user in the Domain Admins or AWS Delegated Administrators group.
-    * Create or locate an existing group policy in your domain, right-click it, select **Edit…**
+    * Open **gpmc.msc**, create or locate an existing group policy in your domain applied to the OU where the WorkSpaces computer objects are stored (e.g. default computers container or Computers OU in AWS Managed Microsoft AD), right-click it, select **Edit…**
     * In the Group Policy Management Editor, under **Computer Configuration**, expand **Policies**, expand **Administrative Templates**, expand **Amazon**, and select **WSP**.
     * Find **Enable/disable smart card redirection**, right-click it, select **Edit**, select **Enabled**, select **OK**.
 ![Image showing the "Group Policy Management" console configuring a sample GPO and highlighting the "Enable/disable smart card redirection" setting we need to configure](./images/29-Group-Policy-Management.png)